 Watch the webcast of the staff overview of the 2017 Budget Framework.

 Read Your 2016 Municipal Tax Dollars at Work brochure.

 |Burlington, Ont. - Jan.
 26, 2016 -The City of Burlington has approved the 2016 operating budget with a 3.14 per cent increase in the city's portion of property taxes, which will result in an overall property tax increase of two per cent when combined with Halton Region and the boards of education, or $17.10 per $100,000 of home assessment value.

 The 2016 Proposed Budget, Operating Budget report [F-47-15] and Capital Budget report [F-49-15], for the City of Burlington was presented to Council and the Public on Tuesday, Nov.
 17, 2015 in the City of Burlington Council Chambers.
 Watch the staff presentation of 2016 Proposed Budget.

-The approved 2015 and 2014 Operating and Capital Budget books are posted as an inaccessible PDF document.
+The approved Operating and Capital Budget books are posted as an inaccessible PDF document.
 If you wish to request this document in alternative format or with communication supports, please submit an Accessible Document and Communication Request Form.